Daas Dev: Plot

-The film starts with a politician giving a speech who dies soon after a helicopter crash.
+The film starts with a politician giving a speech who dies soon after in a helicopter crash.
 His son Dev grows up and is living a lavish lifestyle and is a drug addict.
 He owes crores and crores of money to financiers.
 They kidnap him and when his girlfriend calls one of their well wishers he is rescued.
-Then his uncle suffers a heart stroke and then Dev returns to claim his father's legacy.
+When his uncle suffers a stroke, Dev returns to claim his father's legacy.